🧡 Skip to main content🔍 Skip to search

 Report?

-Choice between sending email report and playing audible alarm.
-Now, when all Actions have been configured, let us just finalize the setup of automated choice between email report and audible alarm.
+Choice between sending an email report and playing an audible alarm.
+Now, when all Actions have been configured, let us just finalize the setup of the automated choice between an email report and an audible alarm.

 Task Wizard · 10 Actions · Run; Stop; Change; Run; Run; Run; Run; Send; Stop; Play